uclaacm/hackschool-f18/session-5-frontend-react/README.md

 Another important concept in React is __state__.
-Let's add a counter next in the button.
+Let's add a counter next to the button.

 ```jsx
 class Tweet extends React.Component {